Above photo: MATZ ON RHUM, 1996 OLYMPICS

 CLICK HERE to read more from the TPH April 2017 issue!

-BY PRUE DRAPER OSBORN & TPH EDITOR SISSY WICKES
+BY PRUE DRAPER OSBORN & SISSY WICKES

 WHAT A DIFFERENCE A DECADE MAKES.
 Michael Matz, reluctant hero of the horse world, stood upon the 1996 Olympic podium as part of the underdog U.S. Show Jumping Silver Medal Team.
 Fast forward to May, 2006, and the same Matz stood upon the Kentucky Derby stand as the winning trainer of the great Barbaro.